IEEECSENICarthage/NeoCarthago/README.md

 11. **PuTTY** - Secure remote administration tool for servers and network devices.
 12. **Slack** - Communication platform for team collaboration and project coordination.

-## <a name="features">🔋 Features</a>
+## 🔋 <a name="features">Features</a>

-👉 **Effectiveness of AI Model**:
-Our AI model detect and mitigate a wide range of cyber threats in real-time with high accuracy and minimal false positives/negatives.
+- **Effectiveness of AI Model**: Detects and mitigates a wide range of cyber threats in real-time with high accuracy.

-👉 **Scalability and Resilience of Infrastructure**:
-The solution architecture is highly scalable and resilient, handling large-scale operations without performance degradation.
+- **Scalability and Resilience of Infrastructure**: Handles large-scale operations without performance degradation.

-👉 **Usability and Efficiency of the Interface**:
+- **Usability and Efficiency of the Interface**: Intuitive, user-friendly interface facilitates incident response.
-The user interface is intuitive, user-friendly, and facilitates efficient incident response and analysis.

-👉 **Integration with Existing Cybersecurity Ecosystem**:
-The solution integrates seamlessly with existing tools and systems, ensuring full interoperability.
+- **Integration with Existing Cybersecurity Ecosystem**: Fully interoperable with existing tools and systems.

-👉 **Security and Privacy Compliance**:
-The solution implements strong security measures and fully complies with relevant regulations.
+- **Security and Privacy Compliance**: Strong security measures ensure compliance with relevant regulations.

-and many more!

-## <a name="quick-start">🤸 Quick Start</a>
+## 🤸 <a name="quick-start">Quick Start</a>

 **Prerequisites**

 Ensure your machine has the following specifications:

 - Processor: Intel i7 or AMD Ryzen 7
 - RAM: at least 16GB.

-## <a name="More">🚀 Contact us</a>
+## 🚀 <a name="contact">Contact us</a>

 We welcome any questions, feedback, or inquiries related to NeoCarthago.
-Please feel free to reach out to us through our Email: enicarthage.ieee.cs@gmail.com
+Please feel free to reach out to us through our email: enicarthage.ieee.cs@gmail.com

-The website of NeoCarthago can be found [here](https://neocarthago.vercel.app/)
+Visit the NeoCarthago website [here](https://neocarthago.vercel.app/).

 <img src="https://github.com/IEEECSENICarthage/NeoCarthago/blob/main/Neo_Banner.png" alt="Contact us" width="100%">